icub-tech-iit/training-programming-best-practices/TRAINING.md

 ## 5.5.
 Simple mock
-First of all you need to mock the class and method we do not want to test directly.
+First of all, you need to mock the class and method we do not want to test directly.
 ```c++
 class ...
 {